 Overdentures (Denture Stabilisation)

 Loose dentures are very common, particularly in the lower jaw and this can be embarrassing and distressing.
 Research also shows that denture wearers can suffer from nutritional disorders because their chewing action is ineffective.
 One of the most useful applications for dental implants is to stabilise loose dentures.
-This is called ‘overdentures’.
+Although we are often asked for ‘denture implants’ it is called ‘overdentures’.

 In the lower jaw, we connect the denture to 2 implants via press-stud connections.
 We can do the same to the upper jaw with 4 implants to stabilize the denture successfully.